Fazl Mosque, London

-The Fazl mosque (English: The Grace Mosque) also known as The London mosque, is the first purpose-built mosque in London, England.
+The Fazl Mosque (English: The Grace Mosque) also known as The London Mosque, is the first purpose-built mosque in London, England.
 It was opened on 23 October 1926 in Southfields, Wandsworth.
-At a cost of £6,223, the construction of the place and the purchase of the land on which it stands, was funded by the donations of Ahmadi Muslims.
+At a cost of £6,223, the construction of the mosque and the purchase of the land on which it stands, was financed by the donations of Ahmadi Muslim women in Qadian, Punjab, British India.
 Between 1984 and 2019 the Fazl Mosque was the residence of the caliphs of the Ahmadiyya Muslim Community, and therefore its de facto international headquarters.
 The administrative headquarters now lies at the site of the Islamabad, Tilford.

 History

 The design of the Place is credited to Thomas Mawson.
 The plans form part of the Mawson archive held by the Cumbria Archive Service.

 The foundation stone was laid in 1924 by Mirza Bashir-ud-Din Mahmud Ahmad, the second Caliph, who was visiting London as the representative of Islam at The Conference of Living Religions that was being held at the Imperial Institute in South Kensington.
 The foundation ceremony of the mosque was attended by 200 guests.
 Building of the place began in September 1925 and was completed 10 months later.
 It was named the Fazl Mosque by the caliph.

 The Place was due to be formally opened by Prince Faisal of Saudi Arabia who, however, was stopped from doing so by the Foreign Secretary of the King of Saudi Arabia only a few hours before the ceremony was to start.
 The planned inauguration, nevertheless, went ahead and Khan Bahadur Sheikh Abdul Qadir, ex-Minister of Punjab Legislative Council, formally opened the mosque on 4 October 1926.
 Around 600 distinguished guests representing numerous countries, as well as local MPs and other dignitaries attended the ceremony and the function was well reported in the press.

 The Place accommodates 150 worshippers and is also known as the London Mosque.
 Its first Imam was Maulana Abdul Rahim Dard and its first muezzin (caller to prayer) was Mr Bilal Nuttall.
 Since 1926 the London Mosque has had eleven Imams.
 The current incumbent is Ata'ul Mujeeb Rashid who has served as Imam since 1983.